Latin American Business Aviation Conference & Exhibition (LABACE) 2023: Business Aviation Guide

 During the August LABACE timeframe, we do not anticipate issues with hotel availability.
 However, hotels close to the airport will likely be busier than normal.
 Plan on 200-300 USD/night for 4-star crew accommodations.
 For local transport we recommended pre-paid (car and driver) options, and your ground handler can assist with this.

 SBGR and SBKP do not mandate airport slots, but prior permission required (PPR) is needed.
-Minimum lead time for a PPR request is two hours prior to arrival, but it’s recommended to make requests one week prior due to restricted parking availability.
+The minimum lead time for a PPR request is three hours prior to arrival, but it’s recommended to make requests one week prior due to restricted parking availability.

 For SBGR and SBKP PPR, full schedule, full operator and aircraft information is always needed.